thoughtspot/thoughtspot.github.io/_release/notes.md

 ### ThoughtSpot mobile

-Our brand new mobile app is now available for customers with ThoughtSpot 5.1 or later.
+Our mobile app is available for customers with ThoughtSpot 5.1 or later.

+Mobile version 1.1.2 now supports auto-redirect Single Sign-On (SSO) for configured clusters.

 For more information about what you can do with it, see [mobile app features]({{ site.baseurl }}/admin/mobile/use-mobile.html#).
 For more information about how to deploy it, see [deploy mobile app]({{ site.baseurl }}/admin/mobile/deploy-mobile.html#).

 ### Mandatory user emails